 - Choose between two standard infrastructures (LAN or HDMI), or combine them for best performance.

-Connect ZEISS Stemi 305 to your iPad
+How to connect your ZEISS Stemi 305 cam to an iPad

 How to connect Stemi 305 cam via Wi-Fi to up to six iPads and create your own digital classroom.

 How-to set up a digital classroom with your ZEISS Stemi 305 cam

 Now you can use wireless technology to engage your students in microscopy: Simply create your own digital classroom by connecting up to 10 Stemi 305 cam and 10 iPads to any existing Wi-Fi.
 This compact and easy-to-use stereo microscope comes with an integrated camera and Wi-Fi router.
 You can snap an image, add annotations and measurements, and then save it – or export it directly to your server.
 Once connected to the internet you can share your images, reports or videos with others via email, social media or cloud services.